jedick/R-help-chat/README.md

 ```

 This launches an interactive chat interface in a web browser.
-The interface comes with example questions and allows choosing cloud or edge processing and the retrieval strategy.
+The interface comes with example questions and allows choosing cloud or edge processing.

 ![R-help-chat screenshot](https://chnosz.net/images/R-help-chat.png)